yclas/guides/docs/Classifieds-coupon-system.md

 ## Export coupons

 Last but not least, you can export coupons from your panel to CSV file.
 This will be useful for example to send those coupons to your provider.

+**Note that Coupon System is available only on Premium Themes.
+When you are ready to have a Premium Theme, go to our  [market](https://selfhosted.yclas.com/).*

+*This feature is available on our 2.5.0 release.*